This blog was updated on 9/24/2020.

-The amazing Globe Life Field will open soon, thus ushering in an exciting new era for Texas Rangers Baseball in Arlington.
+The amazing Globe Life Field is open, thus ushering in an exciting new era for Texas Rangers Baseball in Arlington.

 Whenever I’m thumbing through the pictures in my mental scrapbook of time spent in Arlington, I don’t have to think too long before I’ll come across a lovely memory of an outing at a Texas Rangers game, either at Arlington Stadium as a kid or Globe Life Park as an adult.
 I’ve had many wonderful times at Texas Rangers games over the years, whether it was cheering on the Rangers, watching post-game fireworks, or enjoying a great concert.
 Like thousands of other fans, I’m looking forward to creating new memories at Globe Life Field for many years to come—so in honor of this historic occasion, let’s take a look at some of the most noteworthy aspects of the majestic new home of our Texas Rangers: